kHarshit/kHarshit.github.io/_posts/2018-07-27-word2vec-the-basic-of-nlp.md

 date: 2018-07-27
 categories: [Deep Learning, Natural Language Processing]
 mathjax: true
+excerpt: "How word2vec represents words as dense vectors by learning from context, solving the limitations of one-hot encoding for NLP tasks."
 ---

 **Natural Language Processing** deals with the task of making computer understand the human language.
 The computer understands only 0s and 1s.
 A language consists of words.
 So, the first task is to convert word into a combination of 0s and 1s.
 This is easy.
 But, a word is nothing without its meaning.
 Hence, the task we need to solve is to represent the meaning of a word.